dongzhuxin/dongzhuxin.github.io/_pages/research.md

 ---
 layout: single
-title: "Research Summary"
+title: "Research Summary:"
 permalink: /research/

 ---
-Biomedical engineering, the most rapidly growing of engineering disciplines from a global perspective, is now playing an irreplaceable role in the enhancement of human lifespan and its quality.
-At the **Biomedical Nanotechnology Laboratory**, we explore multi-disciplinary research and cutting-edge technology so that we bridge medicine and technology.
+<p style="text-align:justify">Biomedical engineering, the most rapidly growing of engineering disciplines from a global perspective, is now playing an irreplaceable role in the enhancement of human lifespan and its quality.
+At the <b>Biomedical Nanotechnology Laboratory</b>, we explore multi-disciplinary research and cutting-edge technology so that we bridge medicine and technology.
 Specifically, I am dedicated to achieving similar success with polypeptide sequencing to what nanopore sequencing has done to DNA so that there will be a possibility that we understand the causes of protein primary structure related diseases better and consequently come up with a solution.
-Moreover, solid-state nanopores have huge potential in cell secretion detection and its target molecules are selective thanks to their adjustable pore size.
-I am also interested in utilizing electron microscopy and atomic force microscopy in various biomedical applications, such as synthetic biology and virology, to aid clinic treatment.
+Moreover, solid-state nanopores have huge potential in cell secretion detection and its target molecules are selective thanks to their adjustable geometry.
+I am also interested in utilizing electron microscopy and atomic force microscopy in various biomedical applications, such as synthetic biology and virology, to aid clinic treatment.</p>
 <head>
 <meta name="viewport" content="width=device-width, initial-scale=1">
 <style>